MForster/factorio-rust-tools/crates/factorio-cli/README.md

           Exports prototypes from Factorio in JSON or YAML format resolve-mods
-          Lists all dependencies of a set of mods, trying to find compatible versions help
+          Lists all dependencies of a set of mods, trying to find compatible versions download-mod
+          Download a mod from the mod portal login
+          Log in to the mod portal API and store the obtained login token help
           Print this message or the help of the given subcommand(s)